 The manager, trustee and investment manager of the ETF is Horizons ETFs Management (Canada) Inc., 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7, a corporation incorporated under the laws of Ontario.
-The Manager is a member of the Mirae Asset Financial Group based in Seoul, South Korea.

-Any management fees paid to the Manager (described in detail on page 9) are related party transactions, as the Manager is considered to be a related party to the ETF.
+Any management fees paid to the Manager (described in detail on page 10) are related party transactions, as the Manager is considered to be a related party to the ETF.
 Fees paid to the Independent Review Committee are also considered to be related party transactions.
 Both the management fees and fees paid to the Independent Review Committee are disclosed in the statements of comprehensive income in the attached financial statements of the ETF.
-The management fees payable by the ETF as at December 31, 2018 and 2017, are disclosed in the statements of financial position.
+The management fees payable by the ETF as at June 30, 2019, and December 31, 2018, are disclosed in the statements of financial position.